Over the past few years, iRobot has unveiled perhaps two of the best robot vacuums available right now – the Roomba 880 and 980.

-Everything in this robot is old tech from navigation to the dual brush system that combines a bristled and squeegee.
+However, everything in this robot is an old tech from navigation to the dual brush system that combines a bristled and squeegee.

-But make no mistake that this is one of the best performing Roombas out there – even outperforming a 700 series.
+But make no mistake that this is one of the better performing Roombas out there – even outperforming a 700 series.

 Neato BotVac D5

-It is around $100 cheaper than the top-of-the-line BotVac and retains most of the features.
-This includes WiFi Connectivity, App-based control, large capacity lithium ion battery and extra wide motorized brush.
+The Botvac D5 is a less expensive option than the Botvac Connected.
+It is also cheaper than the top-of-the-line Botvac and retains most of its features.
+This includes WiFi Connectivity, App-based control, large-capacity lithium-ion battery, and extra broad motorized brush.